ryguy5/arlo-cam-api/README.md

 5. The live stream can be pretty jittery.
 Make sure you have VERY strong Wi-Fi coverage for the cameras.

 6. You can't control the cameras without using the REST API directly.
 They are defaulted to always "armed" which means they will always send a motion notification.
 Video quality is defaulted to "subscription".
+Even if you DO control them, their state will be reset the next time they register with WiFi.
+Will have to build in storage of settings later.

 7. The camera streams have no authentication mechanism, and they are sent unencrypted over the wire.
 Use them only on a network you own and trust, as anybody could theoretically listen to the traffic and reconstruct the video by sniffing the packets.